grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 Invalid series are skipped during the ingestion, and valid series within the same request are ingested.
 {{< /admonition >}}

+### err-mimir-max-label-names-per-info-series

+This non-critical error occurs when Mimir receives a write request that contains an info series with a number of labels that exceeds the configured limit.
+An info series is a series where the metric name ends in `_info`.
+The limit protects the system’s stability from potential abuse or mistakes.
+To configure the limit on a per-tenant basis, use the `-validation.max-label-names-per-info-series` option.

+{{< admonition type="note" >}}
+Invalid series are skipped during ingestion, and valid series in the same request are ingested.
+{{< /admonition >}}

 ### err-mimir-max-native-histogram-buckets

 This non-critical error occurs when Mimir receives a write request that contains a sample that is a native histogram that has too many observation buckets.